 Drill a 4 millimeter diameter craniotomy, centered at 0.5 millimeters behind and 3 millimeters to the right of the bregma, over the right sensory barrel cortex.
 [1] Then, remove the dura with a fine-tip vessel dilator.
 [2]

-CU: Talent drills into the skull as described
+SCOPE/CU: Talent drills into the skull as described

-ECU: Talent removes the dura
+SCOPE/ECU: Talent removes the dura

 Next, prepare a solution of 0.75% agarose, dissolved in artificial cerebrospinal fluid at a pH of 7.4 and cool it down to 35 degrees Celsius.
 [1]